Hormozy-Evon/The-First-Laws-of-The-Universe/README.md

 # G

-All of computing operates under this Law.
+All of computing operates under these Laws.

-It is my gift to the World.
+They are my gift to the World.

 Thank you for your time,